CICS110/CICS110.github.io/main/guides/staff/staff-guide.md

 ## Communication and Organization
 If you need to be added to the staff chat, email `bburns@umass.edu`.
-Every week, Ben will send out a message detailing all assignments due that week and any unfinished grading to `#noteboard` Meeting notes will be sent in `#noteboard` as well.
+Every week, Ben will send out a message detailing all assignments due that week and any unfinished grading to `#logistics` Meeting notes will be sent in `#logistics` as well.

-We use Trello for course organization.
+We have a Trello board for course organization.
 This is mostly used for making sure slides and assignments are ready before we need them, status on graded items (grading, needs uploading, uploaded).
-We also use Trello for processing extension requests.
+You do not need to check the Trello, as it's mostly for my (Ben's) use in keeping us organized.
+However, you should be able it, and it will let you can see, at a glance, the status of everything in the course.

 ## Labs